 WOTR Centre for Resilience Studies

-Initiated in 2007 and set up as an autonomous unit in 2016, the WOTR Centre for Resilience Studies (W-CReS) undertakes multi-stakeholder, applied research on ground-level problems using a trans-disciplinary approach.
-The objective of W-CReS is to understand causal relationships and drivers of behavioral change, identify and test effective strategies for change and contribute to capacity building and policy enhancement.
-W-CReS has formal MOUs with leading publicly funded research and scientific institutions in India including ICAR, IMD, and CRIDA.
+Initiated in 2007 and set up as an autonomous unit in 2016, W-CReS (the WOTR Centre for Resilience Studies) undertakes multi-stakeholder, applied research on ground-level problems using a trans-disciplinary approach.
+The overall objective of W-CReS is to study how drivers of change impact communities, understand underlying causal relationships and behavioural motivations, identify effective strategies that can catalyse socially beneficial behavioural change, build capacities and contribute to policy and program design.
+W-CReS has formal MOUs and collaborations with leading national and international research and scientific institutions including ICAR, IMD, and CRIDA among others.
 Both WOTR and W-CReS work in close collaboration with civil society entities, companies, and the federal and state governments to achieve their objectives.

-- Develop and test knowledge-based tools for effective planning, implementation and monitoring
+- Develop knowledge-based tools for effective planning, program implementation and monitoring

 Ecosystem-based adaptation